Learning to Represent Bilingual Dictionaries: Related Work

 \stitle{Neural sentence modeling}.
-Neural sentence models seek to characterize the phrasal or sentential semantics from word sequences.
-They often adopt encoding techniques such as recurrent neural encoders (RNN) \cite{kiros2015skip}, convolutional neural encoders (CNN) \cite{chen2018neural}, and attentive neural encoders \cite{rocktaschel2015reasoning} to represent the composed semantics of a sentence as an embedding vector.
-Many recent works have focused on comprehending pairwise correspondence of sentential semantics by adopting multiple neural sentence models in one learning architecture.
-Examples of such include Siamese sentence pair models for detecting discourse relations of paraphrases or text entailment \cite{sha2016reading,rocktaschel2015reasoning,chen2018neural}, and sequence-to-sequence models for tasks like style transfer \cite{shen2017style} and abstractive summarization \cite{chopra2016abstractive}.
-Specifically, our work is related to corresponding works of neural machine translation (NMT) \cite{bahdanau2014neural,wu2016google}, while our setting has major differences from NMT in the following two perspectives: (i) NMT has to bridge between corpora of the same granularity, unlike \modelname that captures the multi-granular correspondence of semantics across different modalities (ii) NMT relies on training an encoder-decoder architecture, while \modelname employs joint learning of two representation models, i.e. a dictionary-based sentence encoder and a word embedding model.
+Neural sentence models seek to capture phrasal or sentential semantics from word sequences.
+They often adopt encoding techniques such as recurrent neural encoders (RNN) \cite{kiros2015skip}, convolutional encoders (CNN) \cite{chen2018neural}, and attentive encoders \cite{rocktaschel2015reasoning} to represent the composed semantics of a sentence as an embedding vector.
+Recent works have focused on apprehending pairwise correspondence of sentential semantics by adopting multiple neural sentence models in one learning architecture, including Siamese models for detecting discourse relations of sentences \cite{sha2016reading}, and sequence-to-sequence models for tasks like style transfer \cite{shen2017style}, text summarization \cite{chopra2016abstractive} and translation \cite{wu2016google}.

-On the other hand, fewer efforts have been put to characterizing the associations between sentential and lexical semantics. \citeauthor{hill2016learning} \shortcite{hill2016learning} and \citeauthor{xie2016representation} \shortcite{xie2016representation} learn off-line mappings between monolingual descriptions and lexicons to capture such associations. \citeauthor{eisner2016emoji2vec} \shortcite{eisner2016emoji2vec} adopt a similar approach to capture emojis based on descriptions.
-At the best of our knowledge, there has been no previous approach that learn to discover the correspondence of sentential and lexical semantics in a multilingual scenario.
-This is exactly the focus of our work, in which the proposed strategies of multi-task and joint learning are critical to the corresponding cross-lingual learning process under limited resources.
-Utilizing the cross-lingual and multi-granular correspondence of semantics, our approach also sheds light on addressing discourse relation detection in a multilingual scenario.
+On the other hand, fewer efforts have been put to characterizing the associations between sentential and lexical semantics. \citeauthor{hill2016learning} \shortcite{hill2016learning} and \citeauthor{xie2016representation} \shortcite{xie2016representation} learn off-line mappings between monolingual descriptions and lexemes to capture such associations. \citeauthor{eisner2016emoji2vec} \shortcite{eisner2016emoji2vec} adopt a similar approach to capture emojis based on descriptions.
+At the best of our knowledge, there has been no previous approach to learn to discover the correspondence of sentential and lexical semantics in a multilingual scenario.
+This is exactly the focus of our work, in which the proposed strategies of multi-task learning and joint learning are critical to the corresponding learning process under limited resources.
+Utilizing such correspondence, our approach also sheds light on addressing discourse relation detection in a multilingual scenario.